ginhavana/WA_NDH/README.md

 ## 2. Workadventure for Campus Nordhausen:
 ### 2.1.
 Software System
 Following the instruction of Workadventure Documentation, the [Tiled Editor](https://www.mapeditor.org/) software is the basic tool to create a custom map alongside with some different tilesets.
 WorkAdventure comes with a ["map starter kit"](https://github.com/thecodingmachine/workadventure-map-starter-kit) which contains a good default tileset for building an office and it proposes to use Github static pages as a public web-server which is both free and performant.
 It also comes with a local webserver for testing purpose and with Typescript support.
 A Virtual Machine provided by Thomas Hühn will be used for private hosting server.
 For testing custom maps, it is required to have Windows Subsystem For Linux enabled and Ubuntu installed.
+It is also recommended to have basic knowledge about HTML and Javascript since maps are .json files, Linux commandlines and usage of Docker and Docker-compose
 ### 2.2.
 Map Customization
 Learning how to create map on Tiled and reading some basic rules for custom maps from [Workadventure Documentation](https://workadventu.re/map-building/) are mandatory.
 From that 5 maps with multiple layers that have access to each other are drafted.